laminlabs/lamin-blog/docs/lightning.md

 trainer.fit(model, train_dataloaders=train_loader, val_dataloaders=val_loader)
 ```

-Every artifact in LaminDB has a **key** — a path-like string that identifies it, much like a filename.
-By default (`run_uid_is_version=True`), the integration weaves the current Lamin run's UID into that key.
-So instead of saving a checkpoint under `checkpoints/epoch=9-step=30.ckpt`, it saves it under a key that includes the run UID, e.g. `checkpoints/<run-uid>/.../epoch=9-step=30.ckpt`.
+By default, a checkpoint's artifact key mirrors the directory layout Lightning uses on disk, for example `lightning_logs/version_0/checkpoints/epoch=9-step=30.ckpt`, except for that the "version_0" part of
+that path is replaced by the globally unique Lamin run UID (`run_uid_is_version=True`, the default).

+We do this to prevent key clashes.
+On a single, long-lived machine, Lightning's logger auto-increments the version directory each run — `version_0`, `version_1`, and so on — so runs wouldn't overwrite one another.
-Why bother?
-Without it, two different training runs that both produce `epoch=9-step=30.ckpt` would map to the *same* key, and the second run would overwrite the first.
+But on a different machine or a fresh container the counter resets to `version_0`, so unrelated runs there produce the same path and the second silently overwrites the first.

-Folding the run UID into the key gives every run its own namespace, so checkpoints from different runs never collide.
-In most workflows this default is exactly what you want.
+The checkpoint then lands under something like `lightning_logs/<run-uid>/checkpoints/epoch=9-step=30.ckpt`, giving every run its own namespace — no collisions, even across machines or containers.

 With Lamin features such as `is_last_model` and `model_rank` (described below), you can already query for the latest or best checkpoint directly, so you usually don't need Lightning's separate `save_last` filename convention.

 If you launch training through `LightningCLI`, pair the checkpoint callback with `ll.SaveConfigCallback`.
-Where plain Lightning's `SaveConfigCallback` only writes `config.yaml` to disk, the LaminDB version *also* registers that config as an artifact next to the checkpoints, so the run's configuration becomes part of the same queryable lineage:
+Where plain Lightning's `SaveConfigCallback` only writes `config.yaml` to disk, the LaminDB version *also* uploads that config as an artifact next to the checkpoints, so the run's configuration becomes part of the same queryable lineage:

 ```python
 from lightning.pytorch.cli import LightningCLI